Jazz seasons in Lenin Hills. IV international festival “Jazz seasons in Leninskie Gorki” Why is it worth going

-The ancient estate of Gorki in the south-east of the near Moscow region, near the present-day city of Vidnoye, was owned by powerful merchant families in the century before last - the last owner was the widow of the industrialist Savva Morozov.
-After the revolution of 1917, the estate was nationalized and became the suburban residence of the new authorities.
-In the early 1920s the last months of the life of the chairman of the Council of People's Commissars Vladimir Ulyanov, known to the whole world under the party nickname "Lenin", passed here.
+The ancient Gorki estate in the southeast of the Moscow region, near the present city of Vidnoye, was owned by powerful merchant families in the century before last - the last owner was the widow of the industrialist Savva Morozov.
+After the 1917 revolution, the estate was nationalized and became the suburban residence of the new authorities.
+In the early 1920s.
+The last months of the life of the Chairman of the Council of People's Commissars, Vladimir Ulyanov, known throughout the world under the party nickname “Lenin,” passed here.
 And since 2015, a jazz festival has been held here every summer.

-Within two days, ten bands will take the stage of the festival in Gorki: Leonid & Friends- sensational Russian team for the performance of the repertoire of the classics of the American jazz-rock group Chicago, drummer's quartet Oleg Butman with American vocalist Elliott, trumpeter quintet Hayk Grigoryan, group "Pi", alto saxophonist sextet Ilya Morozov and vocalists Victoria Kaunova.
-Big Jazz Orchestra p / trumpeter Petra Vostokova, ethno-jazz project VAN Quartet(Armenia-Russia), Igor Butman and the Moscow Jazz Orchestra and also an American trumpeter Ambrose Akinmusire (Ambrose Akinmusire) with his quartet and Swedish vocalist Jonah Nilsson (Jonah Nilsson), who was glorified by performances with stars YouTube- Swedish fusion band Dirty Loops.
+Over the course of two days, ten groups will appear on the stage of the festival in Gorki: group Leonid & Friends- a sensational Russian team performing the repertoire of classic American jazz-rock groups Chicago, drummer quartet Oleg Butman with American vocalist Elliott, trumpeter quintet Hayk Grigoryan, group "Pi", alto saxophonist sextet Ilya Morozov and vocalists Victoria Kaunova.
+Big Jazz Orchestra p/u trumpeter Petra Vostokova, ethno-jazz project VAN Quartet(Armenia-Russia), Igor Butman and the Moscow Jazz Orchestra and also an American trumpet player Ambrose Akinmusire (Ambrose Akinmusire) with his quartet and Swedish vocalist Jonah Nilsson (Jonah Nilsson), who became famous for his performances with the stars YouTube- Swedish fusion band Dirty Loops.

 • July 7